RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 that extreme violence should be banned or regulated, the way obscenity is banned and indecency is regulated?

-But would the United States Supreme Court call a magazine article about autoerotic asphyxiation unprotected "incitement"?
+Would the United States Supreme Court call such extreme speech "incitement"?
 Probably not, and the following excerpts from a few landmark United States Supreme Court cases show why.
-The states may regulate only speech which is "*directed to* inciting or producing *imminent* lawless action and *is likely to incite* or produce such action."
+In [*Brandenburg v.
+Ohio*][brandenburg] (US 1969), the Court quietly stopped asking whether the speech at issue presented a [clear and present danger](https://en.wikipedia.org/wiki/Clear_and_present_danger) under *Abrams* (1919) and *Whitney* (1927) and instead announced that states may regulate only speech which is "*directed to* inciting or producing *imminent* lawless action and *is likely to incite* or produce such action."

+In other words, the abstract advocacy of violence at some future time is probably still protected speech.
+"If Trump wins in 2020, I think we should burn down the White House," is probably *not* incitement under this test.
+"Get some gasoline and let's go burn down the White House.
+Now!" probably is unprotected incitement, especially if a rioter shouted it to an angry mob outside the White House

 ## A *Miller* Test For Violence?